Heritage Silver Trail

 Site 5: Cart Lake Tailings Lookout

-This lookout provides a view of a tailings pond that was once Cart lake.
-The tailings are mostly from the Silverfields Mill which stood near the tall white-clad headframe (Silver Summit Shaft) still visible near the southeast corner of Cart Lake.
+This lookout provides a view of a tailings pond that was once Cart Lake.
+The tailings are mostly from the Silverfields Mill which stood near the tall white-clad headframe (Silver Summit Shaft) still visible near the south east corner of Cart Lake.
 This mill and shaft were operated by Teck Corporation from 1968 to 1983.
 The Summit shaft was originally part of the Savage claim and owned by the McKinley Darragh Savage Company.
 Ore from this shaft was shipped to the McKinley Darragh Mill (Site #3) via aerial tramway from 1907 to 1928.
+The tailings are mostly from the Silverfields Mill which stood across the lake, near the south east corner.